Guagua: Government

-The town of Guagua belongs to the Second district of Pampanga, along with the towns in the south-western part of the province.
+Guagua belongs to the Second district of Pampanga, along with the towns in the south-western part of the province.
 Like other towns in the Philippines, Guagua is governed by a mayor and vice mayor who are elected to three-year terms.
 The mayor is the executive head and leads the town's departments in executing the ordinances and improving public services.
 The vice mayor heads a legislative council (Sangguniang Bayan) consisting of councilors.

-1937 Heritage Town hall

-The seat of Government is vested upon the Mayor and other elected officers who hold office at the Town hall.
-The Sangguniang Bayan is the center of legislation.